coder-mike/microvium/doc/getting-started.md

 ## Install the microvium CLI

 For simple cases, the builtin microvium runtime environment may be sufficient.
-Run the following command to install the microvium cli tool:
+Run the following command to install the microvium CLI tool:

 ```sh
 npm install -g microvium